ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    See (#external-report-addresses) for additional considerations.

 sp:
-:  Domain Owner Assessment Policy for all subdomains (plain-text;
+:  Domain Owner Assessment Policy for all subdomains of the given Organizational Domain (plain-text; **OPTIONAL**).
+Indicates the message handling preference of the Domain Owner or PSO for mail using an existing subdomain of the prevailing Organizational Domain for and not passing DMARC validation.
+It applies only to existing subdomains of the message's Organizational Domain in the DNS hierarchy and not to the Organizational Domain itself.
-   **OPTIONAL**).
-Indicates the message handling preference of the Domain Owner or PSO for mail using an existing subdomain of its domain and not passing DMARC validation.
-It applies only to existing subdomains of the domain queried in the DNS hierarchy and not to the domain itself.
    Its syntax is identical to that of the "p" tag defined above.
 If both the "sp" tag is absent, and the "np" tag is either absent or not applicable, the policy specified by the "p" tag **MUST** be applied for subdomains.
-Note that "sp" will be ignored for DMARC Policy Records published on subdomains of Organizational Domains and PSDs due to the effect of the DMARC Policy Discovery.
+Note that "sp" will be ignored for DMARC Policy Records published on subdomains of Organizational Domains and PSDs due to the effect of the [DMARC Policy Discovery](#dmarc-policy-discovery).

 t:
 :  DMARC policy test mode (plain-text; **OPTIONAL**; default is 'n').
 For the Author Domain to which the DMARC Policy Record applies, the "t" tag serves as a signal to the actor performing DMARC validation checks as to whether or not the Domain Owner wishes the Domain Owner Assessment Policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
-This parameter does not affect the generation of DMARC reports.
+This tag does not affect the generation of DMARC reports, and it has no effect on any policy (p=, sp=, or np=) that is 'none'.
 See (#removal-of-the-pct-tag) for further discussion of the use of this tag.
 Possible values are as follows:

     y:
     :  A request that the actor performing the DMARC validation check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header field.
-The Domain Owner is currently testing its specified DMARC assessment policy.
+The Domain Owner is currently testing its specified DMARC assessment policy, and has an expectation that the policy applied to any failing messages will be one level below the specified policy.
+That is, if the policy is 'quarantine' and the value of the 't' tag is 'y', a policy of 'none' will be applied to failing messages; if the policy is 'reject' and the value of the 't' tag is 'y', a policy of 'quarantine' will be applied to failing messages, irrespective of any other special handling rules that might be triggered by the 't' tag having a value of 'y'.

     n:
     :  The default is a request to apply the Domain Owner Assessment Policy as specified